mmaul/lush2/README.md

 ------------------------------------------------------------------------
 (incr LUSH2): The Lisp Universal SHell, version 2.x enhanced
 ------------------------------------------------------------------------
-(incr LUSH2) is a fork of LUSH2 intended to add features and capabilities to the LUSH2.
+(incr LUSH2) is a fork of LUSH2 (lush.sourceforege.net) intended to add features and capabilities to the LUSH2.
-(The lush project page is at lush.sourceforege.net) (make no mistake this is an exxtension to lush)

 Current enhancements include:
 * PosgresSQL Database Bindings